antonvh/UartRemote/README.md

 ## Micropython

 Uniform library that works on standard MicroPython platforms, including the EV3 and the Spike.
-See further platforms in the [microPython](MicroPython/README.md) directory.
+See further platforms in the [microPython](MicroPython/README.md) directory and in the [LEGO Breakout Wiki](https://github.com/antonvh/LMS-uart-esp/wiki)

 ## ESP32

-remote module loading via REPL [details here](/ibraries/UartRemote/MicroPython/ESP32/README.md)
+remote module loading via REPL [details here](/ibraries/UartRemote/MicroPython/ESP32/README.md) and here [here](https://uartremote.readthedocs.io/en/latest/examples.html)

 ## STM32(SPIKE Prime and Robot Inventor 51515)
 Copy the [installer script](Libraries/UartRemote/MicroPython/SPIKE/install_uartremote.py) in an empty project inside the LEGO app and run the script once.
 You can discard the script afterwards.
 Alternativly you can use rshell, below. files in the /projects folder are not removed.

-## ESP8266 with rshell
+## ESP8266 with rshell or webshell
-on ESP82 Copy the [ESP8266 library](Libraries/UartRemote/MicroPython/ESP8266) to the board with webREPL or rshell>
+remote load modules with examples [here](https://uartremote.readthedocs.io/en/latest/examples.html) on ESP32 Copy the [ESP8266 library](Libraries/UartRemote/MicroPython/ESP8266) to the board with (webREPL)[https://github.com/antonvh/LMS-uart-esp/wiki/Connecting-via-webrepl] or rshell>

 Copy the plain .py file or the compiled library .mpy into your device
 - You can get rshell via: `pip3 install rshell`